saosophanna/saosophanna/README.md

 # About me
 I am kind of a technology nerd.
 I like to explore new technology to improve my skill and make sure it is up to date.
-I have three experience in developing applications, Currently, I work as a Developer in F&B industry which develops API integration with third-party systems and POS systems such as Desktop Ordering, and Mobile Ordering.
-I like to share my knowledge with my colleague and learn from them..
+I have three years experience in development applications, Currently, I work as a Developer in Tech company provide solution for F&B industry which develops API integration with third-party systems and POS systems such as Desktop Ordering, and Mobile Ordering.
+I like to share my knowledge with my colleague and learn from them too 😁.

 # Educations👨‍🎓